scikit-garden/scikit-garden/docs/MondrianTreeRegressor_intuition.md

 This example provides an intuition behind the MondrianTreeRegressor.
-In particular, the key differences between an extremely randomized tree, and explanations of the tree construction and prediction will be higlighted.
+In particular, the key differences between an extremely randomized tree and explanations of the tree construction and prediction will be higlighted.

 ```python